How To Dominate Agency Employee Retention

 - 4 steps to creating a team development map.

 On today’s show, I talked with Tommy Chenoweth the Senior Director of Team Development at January Digital — a full-funnel marketing agency.
-Tommy spends his time focusing on the talent pipeline, which includes retention practices.
+Tommy spends his time focusing on the talent pipeline, which includes employee retention practices.
 Tommy’s been with January Digital for many years, but as the agency has grown his role has become critical for their future success.
-As they’ve gotten bigger and hired more employees, Tommy’s onboarding and retention practices have helped them gain serious momentum.
+As they’ve gotten bigger and hired more employees, Tommy’s onboarding and employee retention practices have helped them gain serious momentum.

 Why Your Agency Must Dominate Employee Retention